daniel-munro/covid19scientists/site/content/team/_index.md

   - name: Katie Mueller
     work_title: Graduate Research Fellow, University of Wisconsin-Madison
     nsvd_title: Community Leader Outreach Coordinator
+    bio: Katie Mueller is a graduate student at the Wisconsin Institute for Discovery, and the cofounder of the Wisconsin Biomedical Technician Rapid Response Team.
+After organizing volunteers in her local area, she joined forces with the team at NSVD to train new community leaders and extend the network of opportunities for NSVD volunteers.
+Katie is an NSF Graduate Research Fellow at the University of Wisconsin-Madison, working on genome editing strategies for T cell immunotherapies.
+She is an advocate for improving mental health conditions in the graduate training environment, and has an avid interest in inclusive pedagogy in higher education.
+When not in the lab, Katie freelances as a classical vocalist in the Madison area.
+    picture: Katie headshot II KM Edit .jpg
   - name: Ben Aldern
     work_title: CEO and Co Founder, Prestozon
     nsvd_title: Database Manager